haskell/cabal/Cabal/doc/cabal-commands.rst

 ::

-    $ cabal v2-run target -- -a -bcd --argument
+    $ cabal run target -- -a -bcd --argument

-'v2-run' also supports running script files that use a certain format.
+'run' also supports running script files that use a certain format.
 With a script that looks like:

 ::